bchau1000/inf133-final-project/README.md

 - **My Pokémon page:** all the user's unlocked Pokémon are displayed here in the same fashion as the Pokédex

+- **Accounts/Users:** the app currently does not have a login/account creation system.
+All data is stored under an "admin" account for the time being.

 # Contributions
 - **Pokédex:** Brian Chau
 - **Pokémon page:** Brian Chau, Boon Chantachaimongkon